Personal profile

 Research supervision

-I am an experienced research supervisor and have supervised eighteen PhDs to completion.
-Six of these have led to monographs with major academic publishers.
-I am keen to supervise research in modern political thought and intellectual history (British and continental European) and the history of universities and the history of the humanities and social sciences.
-Please contact me to discuss your research ideas and funding possibilities.
+I am an experienced research supervisor and have supervised 21 PhDs to completion.
+Seven of these have led to monographs with major academic publishers.
+I remain keen to encourage new research in modern political thought and intellectual history (British and continental European) and the history of universities and the history of the humanities and social sciences.
+But prospective applicants should note that from 2026 onwards I am unlikely to accept new PhD students as main supervisor, though I will continue to take part in supervisory teams.

 Current PhD students:

-• John Ayshford, 'On Liberty and Virtue: Unearthing John Stuart Mill's Republicanism'.
+- John Ayshford, 'On Liberty and Virtue: Unearthing John Stuart Mill's Republicanism'.
 History Departmental Studentship.
-With Dr Christian Schemmel and Dr Emily Jones
+With Professor Christian Schemmel and Dr Emily Jones

 Supervision information